Birdieswap/smartContractsV1/README.md

-# 🦜 BirdieSwap V1 (Preview Repository)
+# 🦜 Birdieswap V1 (Preview Repository)

 > **Disclaimer:**
-> This repository is a **temporary public preview** of the BirdieSwap V1 smart contract system.
+> This repository is a **temporary public preview** of the Birdieswap V1 smart contract system.
 > It has been **selectively published** for **potential investors, grant program reviewers, and strategic partners** to review the core architecture and technical design of the protocol.

 Please note that this repository does **not represent the final production codebase**.